Marvin Booker

-Marvin Booker (born March 16, 1990) is an American football defensive end who is currently a free agent.
+Marvin Booker (born March 16, 1990) is an American former professional football defensive end.
 Booker played college football at Rutgers.

-Early years
+Early life

 Booker grew up in Piscataway, New Jersey and played under coach Dan Higgins Jr. at Piscataway Township High School, where he graduated in 2008 and would play alongside Dwayne Gratz, J.D.
 Griggs, Anthony Davis as well as many other future NFL talents.
 A three-year letter-man, Booker would go on to lead the Chiefs to an 11–1 record, ultimately losing in the North Jersey Section 2 Group IV Final against rival Hunterdon Central.
 Making the transition from DE to LB in his last year at Piscataway High School, Booker tallied 128 tackles, 20 tackles for loss and 6 sacks.
 During his senior season, Booker signed an LOI (Letter of Intent) to attend nearby Rutgers University to join former PHS teammate Anthony Davis under coach Greg Schiano.